 Glacier National Park

 Established in 1910, the 1583 square mile park is one of the most incredible National Parks in Montana if not the entire United States.
-The park protects the beautiful rugged nature of the Montana Rocky Mountains up to the Canadian border.
+Glacier National Park protects the beautiful rugged nature of the Montana Rocky Mountains up to the Canadian border.
 Actually even beyond the border as the park is a “co-park” with nearby Waterton Lakes National Park of Canada.
-There are several glacier in the park as the park is so named, however years of global warming has certainly reduced their size.
+There are several glaciers in the park as is the park’s namesake, however years of global warming has reduced their size.
 The going-to-the-sun road is the park’s main thoroughfare and an incredible and at times nerve wracking ride along the mountain edges.
+Hiking is the most popular activity in the park.
 Visitors can witness various forms of fauna including grizzly and black bears, mountain goats, big horn sheep, moose, and the adorable pika.

 Yellowstone National Park